Am I eligible to become a United States Citizen?

 First, you file your application with USCIS.
 You will then be asked to appear for an interview with an immigration officer.
 You will be asked to take a test that asks you about United States history and government.
 You will be asked about your background or criminal history.
 If you are approved at the interview, you will attend a separate oath ceremony where you will pledge allegiance to the United States.

 How do I become a citizen?

 - Marriage to United States Citizen in the Armed Forces

 - After birth and before turning 18 years old.

 The United States allows dual nationality but your country’s laws may not.
 You may wish to contact your consulate or embassy to inquire about your home country’s position on dual nationality.

-Contact immigration lawyer, Jayne Bouchfaa, for a consultation.
+Contact immigration lawyer, Jayne Bouchfaa, for a free initial phone consultation.

 The information contained on this site should not be viewed as legal advice and should not be relied upon without specific legal counsel being sought.
 Each individual has unique needs and circumstances.
-Please contact the immigration lawyer to arrange a consultation to determine whether you are eligible for naturalization.
+Please contact the immigration lawyer for a free initial phone consultation to determine whether you are eligible for naturalization.